gianlazz/Lazztech.Cloud/GianDevNotes.md

 https://github.com/moby/moby/issues/31564

-failed to create service lazztechcloud_lazztech-obsidianpresences-vision-microservice-webapi: Error response from daemon: rpc error: code = InvalidArgument desc = name must be 63 characters or fewer
+failed to create service lazztechcloud_lazztech-Cloud-vision-microservice-webapi: Error response from daemon: rpc error: code = InvalidArgument desc = name must be 63 characters or fewer

-failed to create service lazztechcloud_lazztech-obsidianpresences-cloudwebapp: Error response from daemon: rpc error: code = InvalidArgument desc = port '80' is already in use by service 'lazztech-cloud_lazztech-obsidianpresences-cloudwebapp' (q6njhx9zr9qfhr6fclq80hqoy) as an ingress port
+failed to create service lazztechcloud_lazztech-Cloud-cloudwebapp: Error response from daemon: rpc error: code = InvalidArgument desc = port '80' is already in use by service 'lazztech-cloud_lazztech-Cloud-cloudwebapp' (q6njhx9zr9qfhr6fclq80hqoy) as an ingress port

 Okay so I've got the compose up accross the swarm as a service "stack" however it's on the second pi at 192.168.0.101.
 How do I handle port forwarding from my router when it could transiently execute on either machine?